d3kryption/narrative-documentation/docs/interaction/index.md

 ## Purchase

-You can download [Narrative Interaction here](https://www.unrealengine.com/marketplace/en-US/product/narrative-interaction-rich-multiplayer-ready-interaction) from the Epic Marketplace.
+You can download [Narrative Interaction here](https://www.unrealengine.com/marketplace/en-US/product/narrative-interaction-rich-multiplayer-ready-interaction) from the Fab Marketplace.